miykael/LINEViewer/README.rst

 Windows
 *******
 1. Download and install the `newest Anaconda distribution that includes Python 2.7 <https://www.continuum.io/downloads>`_.
-2. Download and install the `current release of LINEViewer_install.exe <https://github.com/miykael/LINEViewer/releases/download/0.2.03/LINEViewer_install.exe>`_.
+2. Download and install the `current release of LINEViewer.exe <https://github.com/miykael/LINEViewer/releases>`_.
 3. Download the `current release of LINEViewer.exe <https://github.com/miykael/LINEViewer/releases/download/0.2.03/LINEViewer.exe>`_, put it on your Desktop and open it to run LINEViewer on your system.

 Alternatively, you can also use the installation instruction for Linux / iOS on a Windows machine - as long as you have `Anaconda <https://www.continuum.io/why-anaconda>`_ on your system.